core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Resource Types {#iana-rt}

 "core.rd", "core.rd-group", "core.rd-lookup-ep", "core.rd-lookup-res",
-"core.rd-lookup-d", and "core.rd-lookup-gp" resource types need to be registered with the resource type registry defined by {{RFC6690}}.
+and "core.rd-lookup-gp" resource types need to be registered with the resource type registry defined by {{RFC6690}}.